returaxel/Console-Coding-babysteps/courseplan.md

 **This will let you navigate.**

 	cd

-	example: cd.. (backwards)
+	cd .. (backwards)

 	cd foldername\foldername\foldername

 	cd \

-**This will show you what is a directory.**
+**This will show you what is in a directory.**

 	ls

 **To see another directory where you are not currently in,**

 	ls c:\foldername\foldername

 ## Assignments:

 **Create a directory with any name on your desktop**

 	cd $env:userprofile\desktop

 	mkdir 'NameYourFolder'

 --OR--

 	mkdir $env:userprofile\desktop\my_directory

 **Write your username in a file inside the folder.**

 	cd $env:userprofile\desktop\my_directory

 	"My name is $env:username and I made this file from the console." > myfile.txt

 **Open the file with 'cat' or with notepad to see that it worked.**

 	cat $env:userprofile\desktop\my_directory\myfile.txt

 --OR--

 	$env:userprofile\desktop\my_directory\myfile.txt
-	--OR--

 **Append your file with any sentence.
 Try both commands to see how they differ. (> vs >>)**

-	the '>>' operand in console command means append.
+The '>>' operand in console command means append.
 That is, it puts the text you write under what is already in the file.
 If you only use '>', you will replace all content in the file with what you type.
-This is critical to remember as you can end up losing valuable data if you don't do this right.
+This is critical to remember as you can end uplosing valuable data if you don't do this right.

 To append your file:

 	"This is another line in my file" >> $env:userprofile\desktop\my_directory\myfile.txt

-	To erase all content and write to the file:
+To overwrite the file leaving only one line of data which is what you type:

 	"This is another line in my file" > $env:userprofile\desktop\my_directory\myfile.txt